gbourgeo/42projects/durex/README.md

 		+ A remote shell as root
 		+ A keylogger

-### Le binaire a été testé sur une Debian 9.3.0 64bits.
+### Project has been tested on Debian 9.3.0 64bits.

 ## MODIFICATION
 ### Password generation